spatialnetworkslab/vue-gg/docs/axes/cartesian.md

 ### Labels

+Note that if a `Function` is passed to the `format` prop to format labels before rendering, the function output must be of type `String`

 | Prop           | Required | Regular types      | Default     | Description                             | Unit(s)                    |
 | -------------- | -------- | ------------------ | ----------- | --------------------------------------- | -------------------------- |
 | labels         | false    | [Boolean]          | true        | if true render labels                   |                            |